denten-books/plain-text/1-device.md

 a "purpose" to elicit some "effects" in the interpretive mechanism.

 As before, we cannot always expect the mechanism of interpretation to function properly, nor do we have a reliable way to verify its correct operation.
-"Suppose the pianola is in bad condition," Wittgenstein repeats.
+"But suppose the pianola is in bad condition," Wittgenstein repeats.
 The signs on the roll could produce "hisses and bangs" instead of music, for example.
 One could object that notes are always "meant" to play on a mechanism in perfect working order.
 But to explain what is meant by a working order, we would need to draw yet another diagram or build another machine.
-Wittgenstein elaborates by another analogy: the "sense" of an "order"---the programming instructions of the piano roll---lies in its "effect on an obedient man" [@wittgenstein_philosophical_1974, 60-70].
+Wittgenstein elaborates by another analogy: the "sense of an order"---the programming instructions of the piano roll---lies in its "effect on an obedient man" [@wittgenstein_philosophical_1974, 69-70].
 The pianola thus exemplifies a class of perfect controlling mechanisms.
 In good working condition it is exactly obedient to the instructions printed on a piano roll.

-When drawing the analogy between mental and mechanical processes, Wittgenstein explicitly rejects the model of language as a "psychophysical" mechanism.
+When drawing the analogy between mental and mechanical processes, Wittgenstein explicitly rejects the model of language as a "psychophysical" mechanism [@wittgenstein_philosophical_1974, 70].
 Rather, as the title of the work suggests, Wittgenstein is in search for the "grammar" governing the engagement: between speakers and listeners, readers and writers, player pianos and musical scores.
 By the end of the work, grammar emerges as a batch of "conventions."
 Wittgenstein complicates the mechanism by inserting an extra layer of "rules" that mediate between symbol and machine or mental state.
-We can agree upon a convention formally, by transcribing into a
-protocol: a chart of appropriate correspondences that describes the exact rules of engagement.
-Wittgenstein writes that it would be then possible to imagine a "part of the mechanism which resembles the chart [...] inserted between the language-part of the mechanism and the rest of it" [@wittgenstein_philosophical_1974, 190].
+We can agree upon a convention formally, by transcribing into a protocol: a chart of appropriate correspondences that describes the exact rules of engagement.
+Wittgenstein writes that it would be then possible to imagine a "part of the mechanism which resembles the chart [...] inserted between the language-like part of the mechanism and the rest of it" [@wittgenstein_philosophical_1974, 190].
 Such instructions would enforce strict compliance between the musical score and the actuating parts of the piano mechanism, sounding a warning bell for example, if any part of the mechanism was out of compliance.

 "Can one say that grammar describes language?"
-Wittgenstein writes:
+Wittgenstein writes:[@wittgenstein_philosophical_1974, 87]

-> If we consider language as part of the psycho-physical mechanism which we use when we utter words---like pressing keys on a keyboard---to make a human machine work for us, then we can say that grammar describes that part of the machine.
+> If we consider language as part of the psycho-physical mechanism which we use when we utter words---like pressing keys on a keyboard---to make a human machine work for us, then we can say that grammar describes that part of the machine.[@wittgenstein_philosophical_1974, 187-8]

-The grammar sets up a "connection between word and a thing," in order for the mechanism to function in a certain way.
-"The definition," Wittgenstein writes, "can make it work properly, like the connection between the keys and the hammers in a piano."
-Crucially, it is that "connection not the effect that determines the meaning" [@wittgenstein_philosophical_1974, 190].
-A programmer would say that Wittgenstein's "grammatical layer" resembles modern programming language interpreters and assemblers, exactly the parts of the machine that connect codified instructions to their execution [@mccarthy_lisp_1962;
+The grammar sets up a "connection between a word and 'a thing'," in order for the mechanism to function in a certain way. "[T]he definition," Wittgenstein writes, "can make it work properly, like the connection between the keys and the hammers in a piano."
+Crucially, it is that "connection and not the effect which determines the meaning" [@wittgenstein_philosophical_1974, 190].
-@bashkow_system_1967].
+A programmer would say that Wittgenstein's "grammatical layer" resembles modern programming language interpreters and assemblers, exactly the parts of the machine that connect codified instructions to their execution [@mccarthy_lisp_1962; @bashkow_system_1967].
 Similarly, Wittgenstein's grammar "means" in the sense of specifying the rules by which meaning succeeds or fails.
 In this way, we can move away from speaking of "intended effects" or "proper obedience," and rather concentrate on this interpretive and mediating layer, which describes the rules of engagement [@wittgenstein_philosophical_1974, 194-6].
 To learn a language in that sense is not to learn individual words, but to understand the rules of engagement: the mechanical linkages of meaning-making.

 We say that the mechanism is rigid or the law is inexorable when the results of an action are fixed.
 Wittgenstein calls such a relationship